 - It is easy to apply and needs no extra hardware support.

-- Your website ranking in Google will likely to increase in the future.
+- Your website ranking in Google will likely increase in the future.

 - You can show your customers that you really take care of their online security.

-- It will increase user trust in your website as a result; there will be lower bounce rates and shopping cart abandonments.
+- It will increase user trust in your website as a result; there will be lower bounce rates and shopping cart abandonment.
 Always-On SSL will help to increase online transactions and conversion rates.

-The time has come to take additional security measures to protect the web environment, Always-On SSL encourages SSL providers, and organizations to make it required component of every web based service.
-Even government officials, privacy groups insist on Always-On SSL concept because a single data breach can ruin the prestige of the company.
+The time has come to take additional security measures to protect the web environment, Always-On SSL encourages SSL providers, and organizations to make it a required component of every web-based service.
+Even government officials, privacy groups insist on the Always-On SSL concept because a single data breach can ruin the prestige of the company.